Arkajit19/myJavaworld/README.md

 5) Java program to reverse a String(using loop)
 6) Java program to reverse a String(using recursion)
 7) Java program to reverse a String(using StringBuffer)
+8) Write a java program to check if two Strings are anagram in java(Using String methods)